 Homan, A. C., & van Knippenberg, D. (2014).
 Faultlines in diverse teams.
 In S. Otten, K. van der Zee, & M. Brewer (Eds.), Towards inclusive organizations: Determinants of successful diversity management at work (pp. 132-150) .
 Hove, UK: Psychology Press.

 Astrid Homan is an full professor and currently chair of work and organizational psychology at the University of Amsterdam.
 She worked on her dissertation research at the same department (PhD in 2006).
 During her PhD, she received a competitive Fulbright Scholarship to visit Michigan State University, East Lansing.
 In 2006 she won the IACM best paper award for her work on diversity beliefs in diverse groups.
 She then moved to the department of Social and Organizational Psychology at Leiden University.
 In 2008, she was a visiting professor at the University of California, Berkeley.
 In the same year, she moved to the VU University in Amsterdam, where she worked until February 2012.
 In March 2012, she moved back to the University of Amsterdam as a tenured staff member.
 In the same year, she won the IACM best theoretical paper award.
 In the autumn of 2014, she was a visiting professor at Columbia Business School in New York, at the management department.
 In 2015, she received an Aspasia grant from the Netherlands Organisation for Scientific Research (NWO; €200.000).
+She chairs the Diversity & Inclusion committee of the UvA psychology department.

 Please find my complete CV and some interesting links below.